 #5: Wake up earlier than the kids.

 On weekends, I let myself wake up with no alarm nearby.
 On school and work days, however, waking up before the kids is crucial.
+This is the time of day when I can get myself ready, tend to things I need to, and be fully alert before they wake up.

-As your kids get older, they’ll be more patient in the mornings.
-But for younger kids, waking up earlier than they do saves time and make your mornings run smoother.
+As your kids get older, they’ll be more patient in the mornings, but for younger kids, waking up earlier than they do saves time and make your mornings run smoother.

 Waking up early allows you to take care of your needs first.
 You can also do things you’d rather do alone like packing lunches to getting dressed.
 And you can use that time to prepare breakfast and avoid hungry and cranky children.